openqasm/openqasm-sphinx/CONTRIBUTING.md

 non-documentation changes will need a release note (`reno new --edit <some identifier>'`) as well.

+There are not currently any tests, mostly because I haven't looked into a good way to test Sphinx domains yet.

 When you make your first pull request, a bot will comment and ask you to sign the contributor license agreement.
 This certifies that you agree to license your contributions under the [terms of the license in the repository